 Our Commitment to You and the Protection of Your Data

-Besides strengthening and standardizing user data privacy across the EU nations, it will require new or additional obligations on all organizations that handle EU citizens’ personal data, regardless of where the organizations themselves are located.
+Besides strengthening and standardizing user data privacy across the EU nations, it requires new or additional obligations on all organizations that handle EU citizens’ personal data, regardless of where the organizations themselves are located.
 On this page, we’ll explain our methods and plans to achieve GDPR compliance, both for ourselves and for our customers.

 - Continuing to invest in our security infrastructure